isabella232/journey-orchestration-learn.en-1/help/how-to-find-help-with-journey-orchestration.md

 ---
-title: Finding help within the Journey Orchestration interface
+title: How to find help with Journey Orchestration
 description: The video explains how you can easily find help
 feature: Journey Orchestration
 topics: Help and Support